SupaJay3/Power-Bot/README.md

 # Power-Bot

-# Hi!
-I see you typed my .help!
-Here are the commands (so far!)
+# Hello there!
+I see you typed .help!
+Here are the commands so far!

 1) .links
 2) .roast-me